SSWConsulting/SSW.Rules.Content/rules/two-migration-options-to-show-acccess-reports-on-web/rule.md

 ---
+seoDescription: "Know your Access reports on the web with two migration options: SSW Access Reporter or Reporting Services."
 type: rule
 archivedreason: SSW Access Reporter is no longer supported
 title: Do you know your 2 migration options to show your Access reports on the web?